What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 Instead of hauling your tires off to the landfill, you might be able to recycle used tires for cash.
 In addition to not filling up your local landfill as quickly, you also become a little richer.

 Recycling used tires might not be a side hustle you’ve ever thought about before.
-Whether you’re looking to sell the old tires from your vehicle or you want to launch a new business, these tips can help.
+Whether you’re looking to sell your vehicle’s old tires or launch a new business, these tips can help.

 Who Can Recycle Used Tires?

-You will need to factor these potential costs into your profit margins if you plan on recycling tires for others.
+You should factor these potential costs into your profit margins if you plan on recycling tires for others.
 If you only plan on recycling tires from your own car, you don’t have to worry about getting a special permit.

 The classic slogan for recycling is “reduce, reuse, recycle.”
-As you will see, recycling used tires can take many different twists as turns for how they will be used in their next life.
+As you will see, recycling used tires can take many different twists and turns for how they will be used in their next life.

 Not every recycling option involves taking the tires to a processing plant to be reshaped into a new product.
 If the tire has sufficient tread or the rubber is in good condition, another person can use it for their vehicle.